Your voice matters.

 We hope you will use the page of resources to prepare for the upcoming elections and vote faithfully!

-• October 7: Last day to register for general
+• October 7: Last day to register for General Election

 • October 29: Last day to mail ballot